 Prints and downloads can be purchased by clicking on photo to illuminate the “Buy” icon in Gallery & Shop section.
 A myriad of standard, non-standard, and panoramic sizes can be printed onto a variety of paper, metallic, fine art print, and frames.
 A select number of photos can also be purchased in my Cape Cod Life Magazine Online Shop.

 Return Policy: Purchases made through OverCapeCod.com are guaranteed to our customer’s satisfaction.
-Color correction is applied by the discretion of the printing lab to adjust color, contrast, brightness, for your chosen print media.
+Color correction is applied at the discretion of the printing lab to adjust color, contrast, brightness, for your chosen print media.
 Our lab packages your orders very well.
 If for any reason you are unsatisfied with your order, please let me and Smugmug know, and we will remedy the situation immediately.

 Creating this site has been a labor of love.
 A gift to posterity, a portion of the proceeds from this site go toward the preservation of lighthouses on the Cape.